Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *UML state machine diagram (OMG [B28]), Harel statechart, state transition table (matrix), automata, Petri net.*

 ### 5.12 Algorithm Viewpoint
+*The detailed design description of operations (such as methods and functions), the internal details and logic of each design entity.*

 #### 5.12.1 Design Concerns
 #### 5.12.2 Design Elements
 #### 5.12.3 Processing Attribute